Fort Riley holds special Memorial Day ceremony

-Service members, government officials and gold star family members gathered Monday at the Ft.
+Service members, government officials and Gold Star family members gathered at the Ft.
 Riley Post Cemetery.
 Speeches were given, weapons were fired, and tears were shed as people gathered to remember those who served and lost their lives.
-Kansas Senator and former service member Roger Marshall said this group went through it all.

 The Big Red One Army team was deployed as early as 1917 in WWI and as recently as 2006 in the War on Terror.